Skip to main content

 You can turn a web chat visitor into a lead directly from the chat thread view.

-In the chat thread, you'll see a +New Lead button next to the visitor's name.
+In the chat thread sidebar, you'll see a +Create Lead button.
 Clicking this button lets you quickly create a lead and assign it to a specific pipeline, connecting the visitor's details to your sales process.
 This ensures you can capture potential opportunities directly from your chat conversations.

 FAQs